Garnacha: Spain's sun-loving red, from Aragón to the Rhône's edge

 Wine experts

-Independent wine experts on Free Grape Society rate and review wines they have personally tasted.
-Their reviews appear on the wine page and on the expert's own profile.
+Garnacha rewards a second opinion, especially when choosing between styles as different as a light, fresh rosé and a deep, structured old-vine red.
+Independent wine experts on Free Grape Society review wines they have personally tasted, and their notes appear on each wine page and on the expert's own profile.
 Several of the experts below have reviewed Garnacha wines featured on this page.
-Their track record of reviews is visible and searchable, so you can evaluate a recommendation before you act on it.

 Frequently asked questions

-How do I order Garnacha wines on Free Grape Society?
+How do I order Garnacha wine through Free Grape Society?

 What happens if a bottle arrives broken or doesn't taste right?